 Where is Mallorca?

-Things to do in Majorca off season on a budget – Best time to visit
+Things to do in Majorca in April on a budget – Best time to visit

 I’ve been to Mallorca three times and each time it is a new discovery.
 If you are looking to explore the island and enjoy the local atmosphere, try to avoid summer season when it is overcrowded with young party seekers.
-Mallorca off season is a true gem!
+Majorca in April is a true gem!
 April is a good month to travel there, especially during Easter time.
 The city of Palma arranges feat with parade and traditional activities.
 The old town is filled with spectators who came to have a glance at the parade.
 It’s truly magical and absolutely worth a visit!

 Easter celebrations in Palma